HRBP role in AI transformation: Why HRBPs must become design leaders

 5. Skill development

 No single function owns all five.
-HRBPs are uniquely positioned to align them because they speak the language of work.
+HRBPs are uniquely positioned to align them.
+They speak the language of work.

 Moving from pilots to production